silencecm/reddit_music_downloader/README.md

 utility requires youtube-dl to be aliased.
 It also requires ffmpeg to be installed to convert media to mp3.
 * Python 2.0+

+## Usage / Installation
+No installation required.
+Simply execute `fetch` using the python interpreter.
+Downloaded media will be placed in a new directory fetched_media.

 ## TODO
+* Add `.py` to fetch?
 * Enhanced verbose output -- specifically display progress of downloads.
 * Add configuration file which can.
 ⋅⋅* customize output file directory.